Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Building derived temporal graphs

+In these representations, the ``OUT'' class corresponds to nodes whose edges are all incoming (i.e., $T \ge 1$ and $S = 0$), whereas the ``IN'' class corresponds to nodes whose edges are all outgoing (i.e., $T = 0$ and $S \ge 1$).
+A detailed discussion of these structures, and of their relation to the distribution of strongly connected component sizes, is beyond the scope of the present study, although some elements are already provided in the Supplementary Materials.
+It nevertheless follows that, thanks to the temporal and topological partitionings, it becomes possible to study both the mesoscopic structure of the system and its evolution rules at the system scale.

-The ``bow-tie-like'' representation and a systematic study of the evolution rules based on the $TSL$ types, shows that the degree distributions of the global $O-(RV/RL)-O$ graph are dominated by $011>(111,101)$ edges, hiding part of the mechanisms at play (See Supplemental Materiali 11).
-The observed transition in the derived network around 2009 (seen in Fig.~\ref{fig:ratioRVRV} and in Fig.~\ref{fig:DegreeOOmerged_bottom} discussed later) should, first and foremost, be interpreted as a transient phenomenon following the emergence of new ``types'' $011$ and $111$ which are directly associated with a change in practices within the real-world system, and subsequently in terms of ``microscopic'' growth rules and $TSL$ types.
+The $TSL$ adjacency diagram and a systematic study of the evolution rules based on the $TSL$ types show that the degree distributions of the {\it temporal graph} are dominated by $011{\to}111$ and $011{\to}101$ edges, thereby masking part of the underlying growth mechanisms (see Supplementary Material~11).
+The transition observed in both the {\it main graph} and the {\it temporal graph} around 2009--2011 (see Fig.~\ref{fig:ratioRVRV} and Fig.~\ref{fig:DegreeOOmerged_bottom}, discussed later) should, first and foremost, be interpreted as a transient phenomenon following the emergence of new types $011$ and $111$.
+These are directly associated with a change in practices within the real-world system, namely the adoption of \textit{git} in developer communities, and can subsequently be interpreted in terms of ``microscopic'' growth rules and $TSL$ types.